 of the divine nature [Part 1]

 “Nature” means disposition.
 Our “nature” is a disposition or inborn quality that generates and produces power in us.
 This nature is not that quality that determines whether someone is a human being.
 In other words, our nature is not equivalent to our person.
 The sin nature is a change in capacity or disposition and not a metaphysical change in us (the transfer of God’s attributes to us).
-A nature is the inherent disposition that ultimately affects our conduct and character.
+A nature is an inherent disposition that ultimately affects our conduct and character.

-Hypothetically, if the sin nature did change the attributes of the human nature, then man would have been different from the human being God created when He created Adam.
+Hypothetically, if the sin nature did change the attributes of human nature, then man would have been different from the human being God created when He created Adam.
 The non-Christian possesses a human nature in the sense of the attributes unique to man plus a sin nature.
 He does not have the new nature in the sense of a new disposition toward God.
 All he has is a sin capacity toward God.
 That is why his disposition is dark toward God (Jn 3:19).

 When a person becomes a Christian, a radical change in his disposition takes place.
 He receives a divine nature.
-He is not a new kind of human being but he has a new orientation toward God.
-The Christian still possesses characteristics unique to man but God introduces something new into him, a divine disposition.
+He is not a new kind of human being, but he has a new orientation toward God.
+The Christian still possesses characteristics unique to man, but God introduces something new into him, a divine disposition.
 God reintroduces into the born again person the same orientation toward God that Adam had before the fall.
 Now that the Christian is favorably disposed toward God, God can do things to make us more like Christ.

-The Christian in his new nature is legally just before God.
+The Christian, in his new nature, is legally just before God.
 Therefore, he has certain rights before God.

 The sin nature or capacity is our inherent disposition toward sin.
 We received at our physical birth a disposition toward rebellion toward God.
 We call that disposition the sin nature (Je 17:9; Ro 6:16-20).
 The sin nature both holds legal authority and experiential power over the lives of non-Christians.
-The sin nature only hold experiential power over the Christian if the Christian does not apply his legal authority in Christ to its power.
+The sinful nature only holds experiential power over the Christian if the Christian does not apply his legal authority in Christ to its power.

 The non-Christian only has the sin nature but not the divine nature.
 The sin nature is totally depraved.
 This means that by possessing the sin capacity, the non-Christian is depraved in reference to God.
 This does not mean that he cannot do right morality according to human standards.
 It does mean that his morality is worthless to the absolute righteousness of God (Ro 8:7).

-The Christian receives a divine nature [capacity] at the point of his salvation but he still retains the sin capacity after salvation.
+The Christian receives a divine nature (capacity) at the point of his salvation, but he still retains the sin capacity after salvation.
 The Christian, then, has two warring capacities within his bosom.
 However, in the Christian, Jesus forever legally defeated the sin nature by his death on the cross (Ro 6).

-The Christian has legal rights over the sin nature but he cannot defeat sin simply by possessing a divine nature.
+The Christian has legal rights over the sin nature, but he cannot defeat sin simply by possessing a divine nature.
 Simple possession of the divine nature does not provide the power necessary to overcome the sin nature.
 The Christian needs more than the divine nature for that.
-Christians can defeat the sin nature by claiming their legal rights over the sin capacity in God’s eyes to their experience.
+Christians can defeat sin by claiming their legal rights over the sin capacity in God’s eyes to their experience.
 The Christian lives by the promises of God in Christ.

 If we rely on our own strength as the source of power to overcome the sin nature, the sinful disposition will defeat us every time.
-Neither keeping the commands of God nor self-will are enough to overcome struggle with the sin nature.
+Neither keeping the commands of God nor self-will are enough to overcome the struggle with the sin nature.

-No Christian need allow the sin nature to defeat him because we have the indwelling Holy Spirit who can fill us with power.
+No Christian needs to allow the sin nature to defeat him because we have the indwelling Holy Spirit who can fill us with power.
 At the point of our salvation, the Holy Spirit set us free from the controlling power of the sin nature in principle and made available His own power to us.
 If we give Him power over our lives, we will have victory over the sin capacity.
 The Holy Spirit can produce in us what we cannot produce in ourselves.